Mission and Goals

 If a patron loses his/her library card, he/she should notify the library as soon as possible and request a replacement.
 The cost for a replacement card will be $2.00.
-All patrons must bring their library cards with them if they intend to check out items or use the computers.
+All patrons must bring their library cards with them if they intend to check out items.

 Patrons should safeguard their library cards if they are concerned about access or privacy.
 Unless a card has been reported lost or stolen, library staff will assume that possession of a library card by a spouse, parent, or even an unrelated individual implies that the cardholder authorizes that individual access to his/her library records and borrow materials on the card.

 - Books and books-on-CD are loaned for three (3) weeks.
 Books on the “new books” shelf are loaned for two (2) weeks with no renewals.

 - Current issues of periodicals do not circulate.
 Back issues are loaned for three (3) weeks.

 - DVDs and videotapes are loaned for one (1) week.
 DVD sets are loaned for two (2) weeks.